giorgiopogliani/craftcms-starter-template/README.md

 npm run watch
 ```

-# Deploy
+## Deploy

-I have created a simple utility to help me with deploys.
-You can check out it here: [https://github.com/giorgiopogliani/nod](https://github.com/giorgiopogliani/nod)
+You can use the deplpy.sh bash script.
+It's just a simple wrapper arouend rsync and lftp to push files throught ssh or ftp.
+Or you can check out my other simple utility, written in php and can be installed globaly, it's still a work in progress though: [https://github.com/giorgiopogliani/nod](https://github.com/giorgiopogliani/nod).